Sterling, Massachusetts

-Sterling is a town in Worcester County, Massachusetts, USA.
+Sterling is a town in Worcester County, Massachusetts, United States.
 The population was 7,985 at the 2020 census.

 History

-Sterling was first settled by Europeans in 1720 and was officially incorporated in 1781.

-Previous to its incorporation it was "the Second Parish of Lancaster," and was commonly called by a portion of its Indian name, Chocksett.
+Previous to its incorporation, it was "the Second Parish of Lancaster."
+It was commonly called by a portion of its Indian name, Chocksett.
+There was an Indian fort and graveyard located between East Waushacum Pond and West Waushacum Pond.
+Sagamore Sam, a Nashaway sachem and insurgent during King Philip's War, was from Waushacum.

 The Nipmuc minister, Peter Jethro, worked in the area in the 1670s.
-The original Indian name of the area being Woonsechocksett.
+The original Indian name of the area was Woonsechocksett.
 The land encompassing the Chocksett region was not originally included in the first land sold by the great Indian Chief Sholan to the settlers of the Lancaster grant.
-However, Sholan's nephew Tahanto would eventually sell the Chocksett land to inhabitants of Lancaster in 1713.
+However, Sholan's nephew Tahanto would eventually sell the Chocksett land to the inhabitants of Lancaster in 1713.

-The first white settlers arrived in Chocksett seven years later in 1720, formerly inhabitants of Lancaster proper.
-Among these first settlers were families such as Beman, Sawyer, Houghton, and Osgood; names reflected to this day in the names of Sterling's oldest roads.
+The first white settlers arrived in Chocksett seven years later, in 1720, formerly inhabitants of Lancaster proper.
+Among these first settlers were families such as Beman, Sawyer, Houghton, and Osgood – names reflected to this day in the names of Sterling's oldest roads.

 A short time after settlement, in 1733, the residents of the Chocksett area requested its own incorporation, separate from Lancaster, due to the "great inconvenience" of a long distance to the church in Lancaster's center.
 This request was denied.
-However, by 1780 the population of Chocksett was so numerous as to constitute a majority, and so the voters of the area voted out the existing Lancaster town officers and began to conduct town business and meetings in Chocksett.
+However, by 1780 the population of Chocksett was so numerous as to constitute a majority.
+So the voters of the area voted out the existing Lancaster town officers and began to conduct town business and meetings in Chocksett.
 This was enough to convince the rest of Lancaster that it was now time for Chocksett, the Second Parish of Lancaster, to go its own way.

 In 1781, Chocksett was incorporated as its own town: Sterling.
-The town derives its name from General William "Lord Stirling" Alexander, who served valiantly under Gen. George Washington in the New York and other campaigns.
-His portrait hangs in the town hall, and the town commemorated Alexander with a medallion during its bicentennial celebration in 1976.
+The town derives its name from General William "Lord Stirling" Alexander, who served under Gen. George Washington in the New York and other campaigns.
+His portrait hangs in the town hall, and the town commemorated Alexander with a medallion during its bicentennial celebration in 1981.
 A duplicate portrait resides in the town hall of New Windsor, NY.

-Residents recently approved and built new facilities for the police and fire departments.